You’re a craft hobbyist. And you’re pretty darn good at crafting. Or maybe you have a great eye for vintage finds.

 1. Crafts & Supplies

-Crotchet patterns, knitting patterns, poker sets, cup turner, stickers.
+Crochet patterns, knitting patterns, poker sets, cup turners, stickers.

 2. Hand-Made Items